purpleteam-labs/purpleteam-s2-containers/README.md

 You can interact with Zap (query the Zap UI) while your tests are running.
 We've found this useful in the past to check the state of Zap while debugging the app-scanner.

-1. Confirm that the appslave_zap_[n] container is running with:
+1. Confirm that the appemissary_zap_[n] container is running with:
    ```shell
    docker stats
    ```
-2. Check which host port the appslave_zap_[n] container is bound to with:
+2. Check which host port the appemissary_zap_[n] container is bound to with:
    ```shell
    docker container ls
    ```